Bradley County, Tennessee: History

-European-American development of Bradley County
+European-American development

 Bradley County was established by the legislature on February 10, 1836.
 It was named to honor Colonel Edward Bradley who served in the War of 1812.
 The first election in Bradley County took place on April 2, 1836.
 On May 2, 1836, the location for the county seat of Cleveland was chosen.
 On January 20, 1838, Cleveland, which had a population of 400, was formally recognized by the state legislature as the seat of Bradley County.
 Cleveland was incorporated on February 2, 1842.

 Like most East Tennessee counties, the voters of Bradley County were largely opposed to secession on the eve of the Civil War.
-In Tennessee's Ordinance of Secession referendum on June 8, 1861, the county's residents voted against secession - 1,382 to 507.
+In Tennessee's Ordinance of Secession referendum on June 8, 1861, the county's residents voted against secession, 1,382 to 507.
 No major battles were fought in Bradley County, but several major skirmishes between Union and Confederate troops took place there.
 In 1864, Confederate soldiers failed in an attempt to destroy a Union train near the Tasso community, an effort that resulted in destroying a Confederate train instead.

 The bridge over the Hiwassee River was burned on November 8, 1861, by members of the East Tennessee bridge-burning conspiracy led by Alfred Cate.
 On November 4, 1862, a train accident south of Cleveland near the Black Fox community killed 17 members of the 33rd Regiment Alabama Infantry, who were being transported to Chattanooga.
 Union soldiers under the command of William Tecumseh Sherman camped at Cleveland, Tasso, and Blue Springs on multiple occasions during the latter half of the war.
 The city of Cleveland was occupied by the Confederate Army from 1861 to 1863.